 Wool outperforms any synthetic or natural fiber in virtually any category.
 What’s more, synthetic fibers like nylon and polyester, which are forms of plastic and byproducts of petroleum, won’t biodegrade.
 Wool will.

 Wool’s unparalleled efficacy makes it the ideal material for mattresses.
-More importantly, it’s naturally renewable — our farmers sustainably and ethically harvest the fleece.
-That’s why we use GOTS organic certified wool in our Avocado Green Mattresses, Luxe Crib Mattress, and toppers.
+More importantly, it's naturally renewable — our farmers sustainably and ethically harvest the fleece.
+That’s why we use GOTS organic certified wool in our mattresses and toppers.
 (For those that don’t use animal byproducts, we also offer a vegan certified and PETA-approved mattress and topper, which don’t use wool.)

 Lots of companies use wool.
 But few, if any, own their own sheep herds and natural processing.
 We do.
 We bought our own to ensure sustainable farming practices, humane treatment of the sheep, and so that we could help empower the local community with safe, sustainable work.